Skip to contents

 Let YTY_T, T=1,...,mT=1,...,m, and xtx_t, t=1,...,nt=1,...,n, be, respectively the temporal benchmarks and the high-frequency preliminary values of an unknown target variable yty_t.
 Cauley and Trager(1981) consider the following objective function:

-f(x)=t=2n(ytyt1xtxt1)2 f(x) = \sum_{t=2}^{n}\left(\frac{y_t}{y_{t-1}} - \frac{x_t}{x_{t-1}}\right)^2 and look for values yt*y_t^*, t=1,...,nt=1,...,n, which minimize it subject to the temporal aggregation constraints tϵT=YT\sum_{t\epsilon T}=Y_T, T=1,...,mT=1,...,m (flows variables).
+f(x)=t=2n(ytyt1xtxt1)2 f(x) = \sum_{t=2}^{n}\left(\frac{y_t}{y_{t-1}} - \frac{x_t}{x_{t-1}}\right)^2 and look for values yt*y_t^*, t=1,...,nt=1,...,n, which minimize it subject to the temporal aggregation constraints tϵTyt=YT\sum_{t\epsilon T} y_t = Y_T, T=1,...,mT=1,...,m (flows variables).
 In other words, the benchmarked series is estimated in such a way that its temporal dynamics; as expressed by the growth rates yt*yt1*\frac{y_t^*}{y_{t-1}^*}, t=2,...,nt=2,...,n, be “as close as possible” to the temporal dynamics of the preliminary series, where the “distance” from the preliminary growth rates xtxt1\frac{x_t}{x_{t-1}} is given by the sum of the squared differences.
 (Di Fonzo, Marini, 2011)

 The objective function considered by Cauley and Trager is a natural measure of the movement of a time series and as one would expect, it is usually slightly better than the Denton PFD method at preserving the movement of the series (Di Fonzo, Marini, 2011).
 However, unlike the Denton PFD method which deals with a linear problem, GRP solves a more difficult nonlinear problem.
 Furthermore, the GRP method suffers from a couple of drawbacks, which are time irreversibility and potential singularities in the objective function when yt1y_{t-1} approaches to 0, which could lead to undesirable results (see Daalmans et al, 2018).

 The GRP method, corresponding to the method of Cauley and Trager, using the solution proposed by Di Fonzo and Marini (2011), can be called with the grp() function.
+An alternative objective function as those suggested by Daalmans et al (2018) can also be considered.

 # Example: use GRP method for benchmarking

-Y <- ts(qna_data$B1G_Y_data[, "B1G_HH"], frequency=1, start=c(2009, 1))
+Y <- ts(qna_data$B1G_Y_data[, "B1G_HH"], frequency = 1, start = c(2009, 1))

 The grp() function returns the high frequency series benchmarked with the GRP method.